KDE/homerun/CONFIG_PLAN.md

 # X Expose again necessary properties to SourceEditor

-# _ Move availableSourcesModel to Page.qml
+# X Move availableSourcesModel to Page.qml

-# _ Show list of available sources in Page.qml
+# X Show list of available sources in Page.qml

 # _ Implement createConfigurator() in other sources